Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

 - Add the large egg to the bowl.

 - Using a fork or your fingers, gradually mix the flour from the sides of the well into the eggs.
 Be careful not to break the walls of the flour well too quickly to avoid the eggs spilling out.
-Keep extra-virgin olive oil ready to add.

-- Once the eggs are partially incorporated, add olive oil to the mixture.
-Continue gradually incorporating more flour until the mixture starts to form a shaggy dough.
-Prepare the milk for the next step.
+- Continue gradually incorporating more flour until the mixture starts to form a shaggy dough.
+Now add milk to the bowl.

 - Continue to mix until all the flour is incorporated and the dough starts to come together.
-Knead the dough for about 10 minutes, form it into a ball, and wrap it tightly in plastic wrap.
+Knead the dough well for about 10 minutes, form it into a ball, and wrap it tightly in plastic wrap.
 Allow the dough to rest at room temperature for at least 30 minutes to 1 hour.
-Your Thomas Keller pasta dough is ready.
+Your pasta dough is ready.

 Notes